RanM-DevOpsLabs/GitOpsLabs/ArgoCD/README.md

 ## Step 5: Accessing argocd UI
 ## Creating a self-signed certificate for https
 Although the argocd server is exposed in both http (port 80) and https (port 443 - as it can be viewed by its service configs), we'll create a self-signed certificate to connect to its UI using HTTPS.

 This is for the sake of practicing this configuration :)

 ## Step 5A: Generate the cert and key
+ - cd into certificates folder: `cd certificates`
+ - create a self-sign certificate using Subject Alternative Name (SAN) (which is configured in openssl-san.cnf).
+This is a requirement by the k8s client.
 ```bash
 openssl req -x509 -nodes -days 365 \
   -newkey rsa:2048 \